Heat for Pain and Rehab

 One excellent example of neuropathic spasticity is the “MS hug”: a symptom of multiple sclerosis that feels like a painfully tight band around the chest, often experienced long before diagnosis.
 Although the feeling of constriction is the classic symptom, many patients also just experience widespread pain in the chest wall.

-11. Ingraham.
+- Ingraham.
 Mind Over Pain: Pain can be profoundly warped by the brain, but does that mean we can think the pain away?
 PainScience.com.
 22100 words.
-Modern pain science shows that pain is a volatile, unpredictable experience that is thoroughly tuned by the brain and often overprotectively exaggerated.
-If the brain produces all pain — and it really does — maybe that means we can think pain away?
+Pain is a volatile, unpredictable experience that may often be exaggerated by an overprotective brain.
+If the brain produces all pain — and technically it does, just like it produces everything else — maybe that means we can think pain away?
 Probably not with pure willpower or an attitude adjustment, no, but we may be able to influence pain, indirectly, if we understand it — a few Jedi pain tricks.
-This isn’t about treating the root causes of pain, but tinkering with pain sensation and perception itself.
-Pain is fundamentally an alarm, the challenge is to convince our brains that there’s no need for an alarm, or not such a loud one.
-We can probably do that with methods like increasing confidence through education about pathology and pain itself (“Explain Pain”), avoiding nocebo, limiting “pain talk,” and many more.
-These are not easy or straightforward paths to pain relief, but all of them have potential, and are grounded in modern pain science.
+This isn’t about treating the root causes of pain, but tinkering with the perception of it.
+Pain is fundamentally an alarm, and maybe we can convince our brains that it doesn't need to be so loud, with methods like increasing confidence through education about pathology and pain itself (“Explain Pain”), avoiding nocebo, limiting “pain talk,” and many more.
+These are not easy or proven paths to pain relief, but all of them have some potential.

-This significant paper demonstrates that the biochemical milieu of trigger points is acidic and contains many pain-causing metabolites.
+This notable study showed that the biochemical milieu of trigger points may be strongly acidic and “polluted” with pain-causing metabolites.
 For much more information about this, see Toxic Muscle Knots.

 ABSTRACT